msqiu/msqiu/README.md

 ### Hi, my name is Zhouyan Qiu 👋

-#### 🙋Short description
+**Postdoctoral Researcher | Remote Sensing | 3D Sensors**

+---

+## About Me & Research Interests

-I am now a doctoral student at the University of Vigo.
-Getting my Master's degree in Geomatics Engineering at the University of Stuttgart, Germany, I Have professional knowledge of Remote Sensing.
-My Master thesis focused on geometry-based rail track detection and blocking scenario identification using deep learning.
-I received my bachelor's degree in Remote sensing from Wuhan University in Wuhan, China.
+I am currently a postdoctoral researcher at the University of Vigo, focusing on remote sensing, point clouds, compressive sensing, and 2D/3D sensors for high-precision mapping and applications.
+I completed a joint PhD program at the University of Vigo and the University of Salamanca, and I obtained my Master's degree in Geomatics Engineering from the University of Stuttgart, Germany.

-As an Early Stage Researcher in the 'MENELAOS-NT' project, I am now working in the field of Mobile mapping applications of Compressive Sensing techniques in collaboration with Ingeniería Insitu in Vigo.
-My research interests include Remote Sensing, Point clouds, Compressed Sensing, and 2D/3D Sensors for High Precision Cartography and Applications.

-#### 📑 EDUCATION

-📅 Sep.
-2020 -
-Early Stage Researcher, Ingenieria Insitu
-PhD Student, School of Mines, Univerisity of Vigo

-📅 Oct.
-2017 – Feb.
-2020
+### Research Interests
+- Remote Sensing and Point Clouds Analysis
+- Compressive Sensing Techniques
+- 2D/3D Sensor Fusion for High-Precision Mapping
+- Applications of Mobile Mapping Systems

+---

+## Education

+- **2024.03–Present**: Postdoctoral Researcher, University of Vigo
+- **2020.11–2024.02**: Joint PhD, University of Vigo & University of Salamanca
+- **2022.01–2022.04**: Research stay at CiTIUS, University of Santiago de Compostela
+- **2021.09–2021.12**: Research stay at pmdtechnologies, Germany
-M.Sc. in Geomatics Engineering at University of Stuttgart
+- **2017–2020**: Master in Geomatics Engineering, University of Stuttgart, Germany

-📅 Sep.
-2012 - Jul.
-2016
-B.Sc. in Remote Sensing at Wuhan University
+- **2012–2016**: Bachelor in Remote Sensing Science and Technology, Wuhan University

-#### 💻 Skill

-##### Programming

-Python, Matlab, C++

-##### Software

-Arcgis, ENVI, Labview, Cloudcompare, Vegas Pro, Adobe Photoshop, Adobe Illustrator